LuxuriousGenius/SKILLLAB_PROR-2026-SENTRI/README.md

 The **MQ135** was selected over more expensive CO₂ sensors because it provides a reliable digital threshold output ideal for binary "safe/unsafe" alerting without requiring complex ADC calibration.
 The voltage divider is a low-cost, safe solution to interface its 5V analog output with the Pi's 3.3V-tolerant GPIO.

 The **MPU6050** was chosen for its mature I2C library support in Python and its ability to provide 6-DOF data needed to differentiate harsh braking (longitudinal G) from bumpy roads (vertical Z-axis noise).

+The **DHT11** was selected over higher-precision alternatives (like the DHT22 or BME280) because it provides a highly cost-effective and reliable baseline for monitoring ambient cabin temperature and humidity—critical metrics for predicting heat-induced driver drowsiness.

 ## 9.3 Items to Procure